Thumblock/cookbook/README.md

 - Streamlit (frontend / UI)
 - Python

+## Imports
+FastAPI            = main object that creates the web app with defining routes on it.
+HTTPException      = A way for client to tell something is wrong with status code. pydantic.BaseModel = FastAPI uses Pydantic to define and validate the shape ofthe data you rend/receive.
+OS                 = Readable environment variables. psycopg2           = Postgres driver, what talks to my PostgreSQL database RealDictCursor     = Makes query results come back as dicts ({"recipe_id". "...","title": "..."})

 ## Postgres (azure)
 In PostgreSQL count() function is defined to always return a BIGINT, so function with count() had to be changed from int to BIGINT
+* psycopg2 = Postgres driver, what talks to my PostgreSQL database

 ## Little glossary